lenderpanel

 Recently asked questions about conveyancing in Knottingley

-Is it the case that all Knottingley conveyancing solicitors on the RBS conveyancing panel are overseen by the SRA?
+Is it the case that all Knottingley solicitors on the conveyancing panel are regulated by the Solicitors Regulatory Authority?

-As a firm of solicitors, in order to be on the RBS conveyancing panel they would need to be regulated by the SRA.
-The majority of lenders do list licenced conveyancers on their panel and in such a situation the practice would be regulated by the Council of Licensed Conveyancers.
+As a firm of solicitors, in order to be on the approved list of solicitors they would need to be overseen by the SRA.
+Many banks do permit licenced conveyancers on their panel and in that case the firms would be governed by the Council of Licensed Conveyancers.

 Last updated